-For patients missing multiple teeth or who have no permanent teeth remaining, dentures offer an affordable and lasting solution for restoring their smiles back to health.
-If you need dentures in Powell, WY, our team at Frontier Family Dental have the experience and knowledge needed to help restore the confidence our patients have in their smiles.
+For patients missing multiple teeth or who have no permanent teeth remaining, dentures offer an affordable and lasting solution for restoring smiles back to health.
+If you need dentures in Powell, WY, our team at Frontier Family Dental has the experience and knowledge needed to help restore the confidence our patients have in their smiles.

 Wearing dentures today no longer requires patients to sacrifice comfort and appearance for the ability to eat and drink like before.
 Not only do dentures today look and feel better than ever, they also fit more comfortably and are easier to wear.

 Dr. Williams knows that our patients have a lot of questions about getting dentures in Powell, WY.
 To help you better understand whether dentures would make the right choice for your oral health, here’s what you need to know about getting dentures.

 Let’s start with clearing up any misconceptions about what separates dentures from other tooth replacement options.